hananbeer/zerem/Zerem-security-review.md

 ## Recommendation

 Integration of such tokens will require special handling on the integrating protocol side (pre-calculating the fee, so the `amount` argument passed has the correct value) and possibly on Zerem’s side.
 Consider either better documentation for those or advise integrating protocols to not transfer such tokens through Zerem.

+## Client response

+Added a warning comment in the code

 # [M-07] Protocol does not work with ERC20 tokens that have a mechanism for balance modifications outside of transfers